nvmea/nmbrank/content/post/2022-12-14-nmb-28th-single-senbatsu-predictions/index.markdown

 ##### Deguchi Yuina

 She could have so easily already been there, and it’s one of the biggest mysteries how her fandom handled the Nambattle election.
 Nevertheless, she once again sold extremely well and she is also one of the few girls who have found their niche so to say.
-She’s scored some viral posts on Tiktok and Instagram, and even though it’s not yet led to some massive popularity boost, it’s a very promising path going forward.
+She’s scored some viral posts on TikTok and Instagram, and even though it has not led to some massive popularity boost yet, it’s a very promising path going forward.
 She has also been entrusted with random jobs here and there and for quite some time already has been the member who often gets selected as a senbatsu replacement or in some “expanded senbatsu” for concert performances.
 It seems like a good time to give her a shot.

 ##### Asao Momoka

 With her almost perfect sales, she has become a very serious contender.
 She’s always been one of the most popular 7th gens in SNS, she ranked in Nambattle, she was the pillar and occasional centre of Team BII, she acclimatized herself to Team M surprisingly quickly after her transfer (considering she had never undered in any of the other teams before), she ended second in the 7th gen SR battle, she’s about the ideal age to start investing in.
-But maybe the time is not yet ripe and she is still expected to fully prove herself in her new team and confirm that her results aren’t fluke.
+But maybe the time is not yet ripe and she is still expected to fully prove herself in her new team and confirm that her results aren’t a fluke.
 At any rate, Mighty got in senbatsu for less!

 ##### Sakashita Mako